Draconizations/LnzLive/GUIDE.md

 ## Advanced navigation

-Turn on ball selection using the "Select" checkbox at the top of the screen.
+Turn on ball selection using the "Select Mode" checkbox from the Mode menu at the top of the screen.

 Hover over balls to show their ball number.